github/codeql/docs/codeql/writing-codeql-queries/introduction-to-ql.rst

 Running a query
 ---------------

 You can try out the following examples and exercises using :ref:`CodeQL for VS Code <codeql-for-visual-studio-code>`, or you can run them in GitHub Codespaces using the `CodeQL template <https://github.com/codespaces/new?template_repository=github/codeql-codespaces-template>`__.
-To access the template, click on the link then click **Use this template**.
-This will open a GitHub Codespaces environment that is preconfigured to run CodeQL queries.
+This will open a GitHub Codespaces environment preconfigured to run CodeQL queries.

-Once you open the GitHub Codespaces template, follow the instructions in the ReadMe to take a code tour and learn how to run queries in the workspace.
+Once you open the GitHub Codespaces template, follow the instructions in the README to take a code tour and learn how to run queries in the workspace.

-The first query in the `tutorial.ql` file is populated with the query:
+Here is an example of a basic query:

 .. code-block:: ql

    import tutorial

-   from Person p
-   select p
+   select "hello world"

-This query returns a list of people in the tutorial's database.
+This query returns the string `"hello world"`.

 More complicated queries typically look like this: